All Our Activities that were active prior to Covid-19 restrictions are listed below along with their Activity Descriptions.

 Kveta Privora and Joy Price, Activity Directors, report that the Friday afternoon Bridge group normally averages 5 or 6 tables of Bridge, and is growing with new members who join after attending “Teaching Bridge” sessions.

 Members contribute $2.00 each Friday they play Bridge, to cover refreshments provided each session and the purchase of playing cards and supplies.
 These funds also cover an annual donation the group makes to McMartin House.
-Contact: Kveta Privora at 613-267-7744.
+Contact: Kveta Privora at 613-300-9502.

 This activity emphasizes the great value of Line Dancing to the health of the dancers.
 It is “good for the body and the memory.
 It adds years to your life, and life to your years!”
 The music and dances that the leaders use with the group include the waltz, cha—cha, polka, samba, and rhumba as well as country and western.
 New members are welcome.

+Scottish Country Dancers meet every Friday morning from 9:30-11:30.
+We begin our year in September and finish in May.
+The group is led by Simone Crabb, an experienced dancer.
+New dancers, both male and female, are always welcomed to the group.
 Scottish Country Dancing is done to lively jigs and reels, or to slower strathspeys.
-Since the dancing is done in soft dance shoes or dance slippers, the group meets in the upstairs boardroom at McMartin House with its beautiful hardwood flooring.
+Since the dancing is done in soft dance shoes, the group meets in the upstairs boardroom at Mc Martin House with its beautiful hardwood floor.
 Our members are a happy, easygoing group, able to laugh at their own mistakes, or to appreciate the beauty in a dance well performed by all.
-Scottish Dancing is also a fun way to exercise the brain, the toes and everything in between!
+Scottish dancing is also a fun way to exercise the brain, the toes and everything in between!
 Contact Simone Crabb at 613-264-2767 or send an email to Simone@PerthSeniors.ca

 Wikipedia defines Yoga as the physical, mental, and spiritual practices which originated in ancient India as systems helping the individual to attain a state of permanent peace.
 Since the 1980s, yoga has been popular as a system of physical exercise contributing to fitness.

 The gentle Yoga courses offered at McMartin House encourage stretching and body movement through basic postures.
 They offer adapted postures and the use of props and other aids to allow all senior students to participate as they feel they are able.